-“What is the best way, using the body as a machine, to strike a ball on the ground with a tool – the golf club”
+“What is the best way to hit a ball on the ground with a tool, using the body as a machine – the golf club.”

 It is always a good idea to review your address fundamentals before each practice session.
 The address position consists of your Hand Position (Grip), Arm Position, Stance (Leg and Feet), Spine Tilt (Body Position) and finally – the position of the club on the Single Plane alignment with the body.

 The foundation establishes the “Single Plane” – defined by the Graves Golf Academy is simply the starting plane that the club will return to at impact.
 This “impact plane” is the based on the design of the golf club where the club-shaft connects to the club head.

 Matching the clubs plane, the tool, to the anatomy of your body is the secret to how you can build a sound, repeatable, powerful swing of ease and biomechanical efficiency.
 Matching the club to the body creates a perfect union of the golf club to anatomy, (machine and tool) – forming the true single plane address position.
 Here are a few keys to making a quick review of your address fundamentals.